OpenOmics/leafworker/README.md

 **Requires:** `singularity>=3.5`  `snakemake<=7.32.4`

-At the current moment, the pipeline uses a mixture of enviroment modules and docker images; however, this will be changing soon!
-In the very near future, the pipeline will only use docker images.
+At the current moment, the pipeline only has two dependencies: snakemake and singularity.
 With that being said, [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and [singularity](https://singularity.lbl.gov/all-releases) must be installed on the target system.
 Snakemake orchestrates the execution of each step in the pipeline.
-To guarantee the highest level of reproducibility, each step of the pipeline will rely on versioned images from [DockerHub](https://hub.docker.com/orgs/nciccbr/repositories).
+To guarantee the highest level of reproducibility, each step of the pipeline relies on versioned images from [DockerHub](https://hub.docker.com/repository/docker/skchronicles/leafcutter).
 Snakemake uses singularity to pull these images onto the local filesystem prior to job execution, and as so, snakemake and singularity will be the only two dependencies in the future.

 ## Installation